Market Garden Park (MGP) Community Garden Inc welcomes new members who support the objectives of the garden and agree to the Members Guidelines.

 - Everyone is encouraged to learn, share and participate safely in the pleasure of gardening.
 This includes people of all ages, backgrounds and abilities.
 Children may require friendly reminders to take care.
 Parents /carers are responsible for their children, grandchildren or those in their care.

 - Language used should be suitable for a family environment and never abusive, threatening or rude.

 - Unless a specific social occasion has been arranged, alcohol is not to be consumed at the garden and smoking is not allowed.

 - Gardeners are responsible to sign in and out when they work in the garden.

 - As a communal /shared garden members work together on all parts of the garden.
 Produce will be shared among those members who participate in working together on the garden.

 - Safety is important in the garden and needs to be in the forefront of gardeners minds at all times.
 The Co-ordinator will provide a safety orientation to new garden members on the first day.
 Garden members are expected to be mindful of keeping themselves and others safe.
 If you see a potential danger or experience a ‘near miss’, inform the Co-ordinator who will make a record for future action.

 - Any disputes should be resolved amicably.
-If this is not possible they should be referred to the Co-ordinator and Council’s Community Gardens Officer who will seek to mediate and make a decision if necessary.
+If this is not possible they should be referred to the President or in writing to the Management Committee.